 Understanding the three pillars of Kubernetes Observability

 - Traces represent consequent events.
 Such events demonstrate an end-to-end request path of a distributed system.
-If your team understands the request flow, troubleshooting performance bottlenecks and identifying dependencies between various services is comparatively less complicated.
+If your team understands the request flow, troubleshooting performance bottlenecks and identifying dependencies between various services running in an ecosystem is comparatively less complicated.

-Although implementing observability in Kubernetes offers exceptional benefits to your applications; there are a few roadblocks you’ll have to overcome to make it a smooth process.
+Although implementing observability in Kubernetes offers exceptional benefits to your applications running on the cloud; there are a few roadblocks you’ll have to overcome to make it a smooth process.

 Challenges in implementing Observability for Kubernetes

 Conventional monitoring tools are built to collect metrics at an infrastructure and application levels.
 However, since Kubernetes is dynamic, ephemeral, and distributed in nature, the collection style of these tools creates data silos.
 Moreover, when DevOps include more metrics for observation, data silos can lead to uneven cross-references and data misinterpretation, leading to slower communication and error-prone analysis.

 Kubernetes Deployment depends on different components like pods, containers, and microservices.
 Moreover, these components are a part of the ephemeral and distributed infrastructure.
 As a result, the entire system generates a great volume of data at each layer, and it keeps increasing with the multiplying scale of services.
 It becomes difficult to track patterns and follow debugging, making observability and troubleshooting all the more complex.

 Keeping up with the dynamic nature of Kubernetes